rlite/rlite/README.md

 #############################################################################

-The *rlite* project provides a lightweight Free and Open Source implementation of the Recursive InterNetwork Architecture (RINA) for Linux-based operating systems.
+The *rlite* project provides a lightweight Free and Open Source implementation of the Recursive InterNetwork Architecture (RINA) for GNU/Linux operating systems.

 The main goal of *rlite* is to become a baseline implementation for RINA